Mohamedsaleh14/AWS_Learning_Repo/Solution_Arch_Associate/vpc/nacl/nacl.md

 --rule-action deny
 ```

+Note: Missing Allow inbound and outbound traffic configuration, had to add it directly in the console.
+But this example should be enough for understanding how to configure NACLs

 ## Get AMI for Amazon Linux 2

 Grab the latest AMI2 Linux 2 ID in order to put the AMI in the template yaml file